-Lecturers can act as a multiplying factor here, by disseminating the information to their students.
+Lectures can act as a multiplying factor here, by disseminating the information to their students.
 Especially in first year courses, this information is essential, as it is mandatory to enrol using one's legal name and gender.
-Even students who change their name like this might still be outed against their will.
-Official papers, like student ID, diplomas and transcripts, as well as certain digital spaces, will continue to use the student's deadname (see glossary) even after the name change.
+Official university documents, such as diplomas and transcripts, are exempt from the display name policy.
+The display name cannot be changed independently in the PEVZ.
+However, student staff can initiate a name change via the contact for correction request.